 Saskatchewan River Delta

 A bird’s-eye view of the Saskatchewan River Delta reveals two-million acres (900,000 hectares) of wetlands and shallow lakes threaded through broad green tracts of forest.
 Beaver dams dot the waterways.
 Migrating waterfowl move in flocks by the thousands.
 But evidence of human activity is also apparent.
 In this area straddling the Saskatchewan and Manitoba border, hydroelectric, agriculture and forestry developments are altering the landscape and its flow of water and nutrients.
 Recreating the natural cycle in the Saskatchewan River Delta is a challenge that continues.

 Great Bear Lake

 The eighth largest freshwater lake in the world, Great Bear Lake in the Northwest Territories is part of the Yamoria legends – ancient Dene stories about giant heroes, animals, and living landscapes.
 People living along the lake’s shores in the remote community of Délinę, are looking to these ancestral teachings to guide the conservation path forward in the face of a changing climate.
 And they’re working with DUC and its partners to support their land-use management.
-Last year, their efforts were recognized with a United Nations Educational, Scientific, and Cultural Organization (UNESCO) International Biosphere Reserve Designation.
+In 2016, their efforts were recognized with a United Nations Educational, Scientific, and Cultural Organization (UNESCO) International Biosphere Reserve Designation.